Angiotensin-converting enzyme (ACE) inhibitors are medicines. They treat heart, blood vessel, and kidney problems.

-If your tongue or lips swell, call your doctor right away, or go to the emergency room.
+If your tongue or lips swell, call your provider right away, or go to the emergency room.
 You may be having a serious allergic reaction to the medicine.
 This is very rare.

 When to Call the Doctor

-Call your doctor if you are having any of the side effects listed above.
-Also call your doctor if you are having any other unusual symptoms.
+Call your provider if you are having any of the side effects listed above.
+Also call your provider if you are having any other unusual symptoms.

 Angiotensin-converting enzyme inhibitors

 James PA, Oparil S, Carter BL, et al. 2014 evidence-based guideline for the management of high blood pressure in adults: report from the panel members appointed to the Eighth Joint National Committee (JNC 8).
 JAMA.
 2014;311(5):507-520.
 PMID: 24352797 www.ncbi.nlm.nih.gov/pubmed/24352797.

 Januzzi JL, Mann DL.
 Clinical assessment of heart failure.
 In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 23.

 Ridker PM, Libby P, Buring JE.
 Risk markers and the primary prevention of cardiovascular disease.
 In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 42.